smokeballdev/api-docs/docs/documentation/3-Creating-a-Matter.md

 The matter items list is ordered as follows:

-- Matter Info (1)
+1. Matter Info
-- (Client) (2)
+2. Borrower (Client)

-  - Client’s Attorney - this is always the Smokeball firm.
+    a.
+Client’s Attorney - this is always the Smokeball firm.
 This relationship is hidden in the desktop UI but can  be seen in the API.
-- Matter Type (3)
+3. Matter Type
-- (Other Side)
+4. Lender (Other Side)

-  - Other Side’s Attorney (4)
+    a.
+Other Side’s Attorney
-- Other Roles, Relationships and Layouts
+5. Other Roles, Relationships and Layouts

 Matter sub items are shown indented under the matter item.
 Here `Lender` is a matter item, and `Attorney` and `Loan Details` are it’s subitems.